Skip to content

 Diamonds Therapy vs Behr Ultra Pure White on a wall together

-I would say that all three colors (the two Behr samples and my wall color) look a little more gray in this picture than they did in real life.
+I would say that all three colors (the two Behr cards and my wall color) look a little more gray in this picture than they did in real life.
 My wall color is similar to Sherwin Williams Sea Salt.
 It’s a greenish neutral color.

 Want one last mind bender?